Mimickal/ReactionRoleBot/README.md

-## Overview
+# Overview
-A Discord bot that can assign roles based on message reactions.
+A Discord bot that can assign roles based on message reactions.<br/>
-[You can invite my live instance of the bot to your server with this link]( https://discord.com/oauth2/authorize?client_id=692585944934514738&scope=bot&permissions=335881280 )
+[You can invite my live instance of the bot to your server with this link]( https://discord.com/oauth2/authorize?client_id=692585944934514738&scope=bot&permissions=335881280 ).

-## Why this bot?
+# Why this bot?
 Several other popular role-react bots exist, but many of them have some annoying catch.
 Some have uptime issues, some lock basic functionality behind premium pay walls, and some come with way too many other features that add bloat, requiring